Rosef-Engineering/.github/_chapters/goals-stages.md

 ### Stage III - Low Power Kitchen

-Another challenging question for rural and unelectrified areas is clean cooking.
+Another challenging question for rural and unelectrified areas is __clean cooking__.
 This is a topic which cannot be fully covered with the power limitations of an ELV system ([see Dual Concept below](https://github.com/Rosef-Engineering/.github/blob/main/_chapters/goals-stages.md#dual-concept)), but some kitchen appliances do not require high power and those are the target of this stage.

 <figure>
   <img src="https://raw.githubusercontent.com/Rosef-Engineering/requirements-and-architecture/main/export-svg/stage3.svg" alt="Stage III Block Diagram" width="900"/>
   <figcaption>Stage III Block Diagram.</figcaption>
 </figure>

 As shown in the resulting block diagram in the figure above, the components which need to be developed in order to achieve this stage include:

 * __Microwave Oven__ - adapted so that it can be supplied from an ELV line